Make sure you have booked off enough time

 Please see the section on "Tests" to get specific information about how these tests are conducted and whether there are any fees (most are covered by your provincial health insurance).

 In general, these tests will be run by the technicians and may take 30-40 minutes in total, prior to seeing the doctor.
+Testing is done at GEM Lab, which is down the hall from the main clinic, Unit 204.
 You will be instructed on how to perform these tests.
 The results of these tests will be explained by the doctor after (s)he examines you.
-Escorts are not allowed in some of the testing/ procedure areas.
+Companions are not allowed in some of the testing/ procedure areas.

-In addition, one of the technician's will test your vision, and do a preliminary work-up that may require the application of eye drops ("numbing" drops - that last 10-15 minutes and possibly "dilating" drops that last several hours).
+In addition, one of the technician's will do a preliminary work-up to ask you about your medical history, medications, allergies, eye issues, test your vision, and apply eye drops ("numbing" drops - that last 10-15 minutes and possibly "dilating" drops that last several hours).

 Internal Waiting Area